25 YEARS CLOSER TO A CANCER FREE FUTURE

-Research has brought us a long way in the last 24 years.
-Here are some of the many milestones and achievements in cancer research and control since the first POSH Gala Ball in 2000.
+Here are some of the many milestones and achievements in cancer research and control since the first POSH Ball held in April 2000.

 2003